PatrickSowinski/DRL2020_Tennis/README.md

 This repository contains the following files:

-- Continuous_Control_train.ipynb: The jupyter notebook used for training the agent that solves this environment.
+- Tennis_train.ipynb: The jupyter notebook used for training the agent that solves this environment.
 The notebook can also be used to visualize the trained agent.

 - ddpg_agent.py: Source code for the Deep Deterministic Policy Gradient agent that solves the environment.

 - model.py: Source code that defines the network architecture (layers, etc.) for the DDPG agent.

-- checkpoint_*_solved.pth: Saved model weights (state dict) for the dqn agent.
+- checkpoint_*_solved.pth: Saved model weights (state dict) for the DDPG agent.
 (4 different files!)

-- Reacher_multi.app.zip: Compressed Unity environment that the agent runs in.
+- Tennis.app.zip: Compressed Unity environment that the agent runs in.

 - python/: Folder used for installing dependencies